Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Technology Complexity & Compounding Risk

-The expansion doesn't just add volume — it replaces simple technology with complex technology, operated by a company that can't manage the simple version.
+The expansion doesn't just add volume — it replaces simple technology with complex technology, operated by a company with a poor track record managing the simple version.

 Factor 1